Water quality in large buildings

 Information

-Maintaining water quality is a shared responsibility.
+Maintaining water quality all the way to your tap is a shared responsibility.
 We deliver safe and reliable drinking water to your property.
 As a building owner or property manager, you're responsible for maintaining water quality once the water enters your building.

 On this page